Sourced - IT Recruitment

 Make the Most of the Interview

 The interview is where you’ll get a feel for the kind of person that candidate is and whether they’ll be a good fit for your team.
 Get the most out of the interview process and use your organisational culture to form your behavioural questions.
 This will show you whether a candidate aligns with your company vision or not, and whether they’re a good fit for your organisation’s values.
-Understanding this is crucial, as personality doesn’t tend to be something you can change or teach, unlike technical skills.
+Remember, personality traits are often more fixed than technical skills, which can be developed over time.
 However, by using the interview process to ask behavioural questions and carry out assessments, you can discover the core elements that make up the interviewee’s personality.

 Behavioural Interview Questions